shivashankarrs/Petitions/README.md

 - Codes/Resources has dependent files.
 - Codes/CustomFeatures has notebooks to generate hand-engineered features.
 - Codes/CNNRegression has CNN regression code, written on Keras/TensorFlow.

+Dependencies:

+1. For obtaining embeddings with title text, we used https://github.com/facebookresearch/InferSent
+2. We use pickle created with reduced vocabulary from http://nlp.stanford.edu/data/glove.840B.300d.zip (glovered.pickle in the code)